Underactuated Robotics

 Disturbance-based feedback

-We can extend this to output disturbance-based feedback: \begin{gather*} \bx[n+1] = \bA\bx[n] + \bB\bu[n] + \bw[n],\\ \by[n] = \bC\bx[n] + \bv[n], \end{gather*} by parameterizing an output feedback policy of the form $$\bu[n] = \bK_0[n] \by[0] + \sum_{i=1}^{n-1}\bK_i[n]{\bf e}[n-i],$$ where ${\bf e}[n] = ...$ Sadraddini20.
+There is an interesting alternative to trying to observe/estimate the true state of the system, which can in some cases lead to convex formulations of the output-feedback objective.
+The notion of disturbance-based feedback, which we introduced in the context of stochastic/robust MPC, can be extended to disturbance-based output feedback: \begin{gather*} \bx[n+1] = \bA\bx[n] + \bB\bu[n] + \bw[n],\\ \by[n] = \bC\bx[n] + \bv[n], \end{gather*} by parameterizing an output feedback policy of the form $$\bu[n] = \bK_0[n] \by[0] + \sum_{i=1}^{n-1}\bK_i[n]{\bf e}[n-i],$$ where ${\bf e}[n] = ...$ Sadraddini20.

 Optimizing dynamic policies